MikeHardIce/strigui/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/strigui.svg)](https://clojars.org/strigui)

 A small straightforward GUI library that can be extended with new Widgets.
-At the moment, it only contains Buttons, TextFields, Labels and the window component itself.
+At the moment, it only contains widgets for a button, input and a label plus the window component itself.
-The goal is to provide an easy to use tool to create a simple UI.
+The goal is to provide an easy to use tool to create a simple UI in Clojure.
+It should provide a few simple widgets to start with, but you should also be able to create your own widgets that are more or less "managed" by strigui.
+It uses Clojure2d (https://github.com/Clojure2D/clojure2d) underneath.
+So anything that can be drawn could potentially be a widget (like the game board in https://github.com/MikeHardIce/Dame).

+Note: This is in an early alpha stage.
+It is also my road to Clojure.
+Any suggestion or help on coding is absolutely welcome!

 In project.clj: